Income Tax Assessee under the Income Tax Act

 • Local Authority

-• Artificial Judicial Body (not covered under any of the above-mentioned categories)
+• Artificial Juridical Person (not covered under any of the above-mentioned categories)

 Normal Assessee

 An individual who is liable to pay taxes for the income earned during a financial year is known as a normal assessee.
-Every individual who has earned any income earned or losses incurred during the previous financial years is liable to pay taxes to the government in the current financial year.
+Every individual who has any income earned or losses incurred during the previous financial years is liable to pay taxes to the government in the current financial year if the income exceeds the basic exemption limit.
+However, every individual who incurs losses must file Income Tax Return to carry forward losses for the future years.

 All individuals who pay interest/penalty or who are supposed to get a refund from the government are categorised as normal assessees.
 Say, Mr A is a salaried individual who has been paying taxes on time over the past 5 years.
 Then, Mr A can be considered as a normal assessee under the Income Tax Act, 1961.